 You can drive in Cuba using a valid UK Driving Licence for up to 6 months from the date of your entry into the country.
 After that you’ll need to get a Cuban driving licence.
 If you rent a car make sure the insurance includes local third party cover.

-In view of serious accidents that have involved tourists, visitors are advised not to use mopeds or three-wheel Coco-Taxis for travel around Cuba.
+All drivers and passengers of motorcycles and scooters are required by law to wear a crash helmet.
+In view of serious accidents that have involved tourists, you should not use mopeds or three wheel Coco-Taxis for travel around Cuba.

 Driving standards are variable.
 Many vehicles, including public transport, are badly maintained.
 Roads are poorly lit and sign-posted.
 Beware of cyclists, potholes and cars that stop without warning to pick up hitch-hikers.
 Vehicles that break down are often left on the road until repairs can be made.Avoid driving at night, when animals and unlit vehicles are a real danger.

 If you’re involved in a serious traffic accident the police investigation may take several months to resolve.
 During this time you will normally not be allowed to leave Cuba and may even be detained.
 If convicted of killing someone in a road traffic accident, you can expect to receive a very lengthy prison sentence.
 If you do have a serious accident, contact the British Embassy as soon as possible.

 Radio taxis are generally reliable.
 Avoid private taxis and the older model private cars being offered as taxis which lack proper licensing and modern safety features.

 There are concerns about standards of maintenance of public transport.
 The FCO can’t offer advice on the safety of individual airlines.
 However, the International Air Transport Association publishes a list of registered airlines that have been audited and found to meet a number of operational safety standards and recommended practices.
 This list is not exhaustive and the absence of an airline from this list doesn’t necessarily mean that it’s unsafe.